mysterious-coding/base_entranced/README.md

 1 = you can join spectators in the brief moment after you die (default JK3)

 ####`/g_antiSpecChatSpam`
-0 = spectators are free to spam allchat and annoying players who are in-game
+0 = spectators are free to spam allchat and annoy players who are in-game (default JK3)

 1 = if a spectator sends a duplicate chat message within 3 seconds of the original one, it will not be seen by players who are in-game